neelpawarcmu/EasyApplyJobsBot/README.md

 - clone the repo `git clone https://github.com/wodsuz/EasyApplyJobsBot`
 - Make sure Python and pip is installed
 - Install dependencies with `pip3 install -r requirements.yaml`
-- Enter your linkedin credentials on line 8 and 9 of config.py file
-- Either create firefox Profile and put its path on line 8 of config.py or enter your linkedin credentials line 11 and 12 of config.py. - this feature is avalible currently only for Linkedin bot pro members)
+- Either create firefox Profile and put its path on line 8 of config.py or enter your linkedin credentials line 11 and 12 of config.py.
 - Modify config.py according to your demands.
 - Run `python3 linkedin.py`
 - Check Applied Jobs DATA .txt file is generate under /data folder